Here's why we grow our mushrooms.

 Waste, Food, Soil

-Our operation takes a locally sourced waste product - brewer's grain - and up-cycles it into a nutritious food product, accessible year round.
+When possible, our operation takes a locally sourced waste product - brewer's grain - and up-cycles it into a nutritious food product, accessible year round.
 What's more, the by-products of our operation get turned back into soil by our partnered composters, providing a soil amendment for local farmers to continue their grow cycle.
 Waste doesn't exist in nature - we're taking steps to live and operate by the same principle.

 Here's how we grow our mushrooms.